barkinbelen/aws-553550119/README.md

 # Terraform AWS Infrastructure Setup

-This repository contains Terraform code to deploy infrastructure on AWS, including a VPC, Auto Scaling Group (ASG), CloudWatch Alarms, SNS Topic, and an S3 bucket for web content hosting via Nginx.
+This repository contains Terraform code for deploying AWS infrastructure, including a VPC, Auto Scaling Group (ASG), CloudWatch Alarms, an SNS Topic, and an S3 bucket for hosting web content via Nginx within the ASG.

 # Repository Structure